ziglang/zig/CONTRIBUTING.md

 This will enable running behavior tests and std lib tests with Wine.
 It's recommended for Linux users to install Wine and enable this testing option when editing the standard library or anything Windows-related.

+#### Testing WebAssembly using wasmtime

+If you have [wasmtime](https://wasmtime.dev/) installed, take advantage of the `-Denable-wasmtime` flag which will enable running WASI behavior tests and std lib tests.
+It's recommended for all users to install wasmtime and enable this testing option when editing the standard library and especially anything WebAssembly-related.

 #### Improving Translate-C